BanuDarius/electron-momentum-transfer/README.md

 ## Introduction
-This is a C program that calculates the linear momentum transfer caused by multiple laser beams coming from arbitrary directions, to an assembly of electrons, producing a 2D momentum map.
+This is a C/C++ program that calculates the linear momentum transfer caused by multiple laser beams coming from arbitrary directions, to an assembly of electrons, producing a 2D momentum map.
 Parallelized with POSIX threads.

 ## Examples